 If you live in a small home like an apartment, you obviously do not have much space to create a separate pooja room.
 In these situations, you could opt for ready-made mandirs from the market and make your own minimal and compact pooja space.

-Small pooja room designs also include adding shelves to the wall and converting it into your pooja space.
+Small temple designs also include adding shelves to the wall and converting it into your pooja space.
 The shelves could be made of wood, glass, marble, or any other material that you prefer.

 6. Wall-mounted Indian Style Pooja Room Designs